Christ-Is-The-King/bygod/README.md

 - **CSS Selectors**: Multiple fallback selectors for verse extraction
 - **Regex Patterns**: Chapter discovery and verse number detection

+### Modular Architecture

+The codebase has been refactored into a clean, modular structure:

+- **Separation of Concerns**: Each module has a specific responsibility
+- **Maintainability**: Easy to understand and modify individual components
+- **Testability**: Each module can be tested independently
+- **Reusability**: Core downloader can be imported and used in other projects
+- **Code Quality**: Comprehensive linting and formatting standards

+### Code Quality Standards

+The project maintains high code quality through automated tools:

+- **Formatting**: Black for consistent code style, isort for import organization
+- **Linting**: Flake8 for style guide enforcement, Pylint for code analysis
+- **Type Checking**: MyPy for static type analysis
+- **Security**: Bandit for security vulnerability detection, Safety for dependency scanning
+- **Documentation**: Pydocstyle for docstring standards
+- **Complexity**: Vulture for dead code detection, Radon for complexity analysis

+All code is automatically formatted and follows PEP 8 standards.

 ### Error Handling

 - **Exponential Backoff**: Intelligent retry with increasing delays